openprocurement/openprocurement.github.io/_posts/en/2015-11-05-complaints.markdown

 ###5.1 Below threshold procurement

 Below threshold procurement complaints are transferred to the advisory body, created at the Transparency International, that has its own user cabinet.
-Simplified, complaint review process looks the following way:
+Simplified, the complaint review process is as follows:

 ![Complaints for Below threshold procurement](/images/complaints/en_complaints_below_threshold.png)